 In 2013 our family situation changed drastically when my husband and I moved internationally for his job.
 It took some time before I was able to find work which brought our household finances to the dinner table on more than one occasion.
 Well, necessity breeds ingenuity and the internet was no help so I created an accounts register using Excel®.
 Since we wanted to know where our money was going I created a dashboard to collate all incoming and outgoing funds by month.
 To tally how much money we had (or didn’t have), I eventually added worksheets designed to track balances for our liquid accounts, debts, retirement, and net worth.
-Come four years later and I am still using fundamentally the same workbook.
+Come four years later and I am still using fundamentally the same workbook to track our finances.

 The Money Micromanager